6.3 million children under age five died in 2013, nearly 17 000 every day.

-The risk of a child dying before completing five years of age is still highest in the WHO African Region (95 per 1000 live births), about 8 times higher than that in the WHO European Region (12 per 1000 live births).
+The risk of a child dying before completing five years of age is still highest in the WHO African Region (90 per 1000 live births), about 7 times higher than that in the WHO European Region (12 per 1000 live births).
 Many countries still have very high under-five mortality – particularly those in WHO Africa Region, home to 11 of the 12 countries with an under-five mortality rate above 100 deaths per 1000 live births.
 In addition, inequities in child mortality between high-income and low-income countries remain large.
 In 2013, the under-five mortality rate in low-income countries was

 While progress has been made, it is unequally distributed.
-At the regional level, the decline in under-five mortality rates between 1990 and 2012 were over 60% for three WHO regions: the Americas, European and the Western Pacific.
+At the regional level, the decline in under-five mortality rates between 1990 and 2013 were over 60% for three WHO regions: the Americas, European and the Western Pacific.
 This means that the other regions such as the WHO African Region, though the rates are decreasing, has an increasing share of under-five deaths.

 By 2050, 37% of the world’s children under age five will live in Sub-Saharan Africa; while close to 40% of all live births will take place in that region.
 Therefore the number of under-five deaths may stagnate or even increase without more progress in the region.
 Despite Sub-Saharan Africa’s relatively high rates of under-five mortality, there are signs of progress in the region.
-The pace of decline in the under-five mortality rate has accelerated over time --increasing from 0.8 % per year in 1990-1995 to 4.1% per year in 2000-2012.
+The pace of decline in the under-five mortality rate has accelerated over time – increasing from 0.8 % per year in